 Element 7.5.3.
-There is a minimum clearance of 1.5 m between edges of bed to another bed in multiple patient bedrooms.
+There is a minimum clearance of at least 1.5 m between edges of bed to another bed in multiple patient bedrooms.
 [Core element]

 Element 7.5.4.
-The isolation unit should have a minimum size of 25m to meet isolation needs in the hospital.
+Isolation rooms should have a minimum size of 25m2 to meet the isolation needs.
 [Expected element]

 Element 7.5.5.
-Negative pressured isolation rooms are at negative pressure to adjacent areas and corridor (check display panel).
+Negative pressured isolation rooms are at negative pressure (at least -2.5 kPA) to adjacent areas and corridor (check display panel).
 [Core element]

 Standard 7.6.
-The IPC Team is consulted at all stages of the planning and implementation process and during all, new builds, environmental/systems repairs and refurbishments.
+The IPC Team is consulted at all stages of the planning and implementation process and during all, new builds, environmental / systems repairs and refurbishments.